 Brand value: €2.4 billion

-If the company has been created in 1998, it only been public online in 2004.
-Today JD.com is the second largest B2C online retailers in China after Tmall.
+If the company has been created in 1998, it has only been public online in 2004.
+Today JD.com is the second largest B2C online retailer in China after Tmall.
 It used to be called Jingdong Mall, then changed its name to 360buy.com in 2007, and finally to JD.com in 2013.
-2 years ago it finally openned up to foreign market by delivering worldwide.
+2 years ago it finally opened up to foreign markets by delivering worldwide.

 Number 9 (a draw): Lenovo (联想集团)